 Mike’s new book: a story of hope

 This and other stories are in Mike’s book, which he has been working on for “basically my whole life, and for about the last 8 years, non-stop.”
 For, every time Mike thought he was done with the book, something else would happen in his life that he had to write about.
-Finally, the book is now available for preorder.
+Finally, the book is now available.

 Mike’s book starts with growing up in a divorced family in Minnesota which meant he had to go to a new school.
 Due to his challenging childhood, he was very introverted and would be constantly showing off in an attempt to fit in.
 To try to mask his feelings, Mike started cocaine in the ’80s and then switched to crack cocaine in the early 2000s.

 During this time, Mike found himself at gunpoint several times plus had people threatening to cut his head off.
 Mike even lost the bar he owned, and found himself in deep debt which, as he says, “turned out to be one of the best things that happened to me.”
 But, all along, he never lost his faith, so he felt protected.

 In the end, Mike invented the MyPillow, quit all his addictions through prayer, went on to build the very successful MyPillow company, attend White House events and rallies for President Trump, and give evangelical events to tens of thousands of people.

 Mikes remembers listening to Tom Barnard 30 years ago and never thought that he would be in an airplane in Indiana calling into KQRS.
 In these last 30 years, Mike has seen himself go from rags to riches and others, through the inspiration of Mike’s book, can do the same.

 Mike is also giving hope through his soon-to-be-launched Lindell Recovery Network™.
 In fact, the proceeds from his new book are going into the Lindell Recovery Network™, which is a revolutionary platform that he’s been working on that is going to set people free from addiction once and for all.”